ryanallen/words-of-my-perfect-teacher/README.md

 VII.
 INTENSE AWARENESS OF IMPERMANENCE

+<p align="center">◈</p>
-***<p align="center">Chapter Three<br>The defects of samsara***</p>
+<h3 align="center">Chapter Three<br>The defects of samsara</h3>
+&nbsp;

 I. THE SUFFERINGS OF SAMSARA IN GENERAL

 II.
 THE PARTICULAR SUFFERINGS EXPERIENCED BY THE BEINGS OF THE SIX REALMS
 1. The eighteen hells
-  1.1 THE EIGHT HOT HELLS
+    1. THE EIGHT HOT HELLS
-    -- 1.1.1 The Reviving Hell
+        1. The Reviving Hell
-    -- 1.1.2 The Black-Line Hell
+        2. The Black-Line Hell
-    -- 1.1.3 The Rounding-Up and Crushing Hell
+        3. The Rounding-Up and Crushing Hell
-    -- 1.1.4 The Howling Hell
+        4. The Howling Hell
-    -- 1.1.5 The Great Howling Hell
+        5. The Great Howling Hell
-    -- 1.1.6 The Heating Hell
+        6. The Heating Hell
-    -- 1.1.7 The Intense Heating Hell
+        7. The Intense Heating Hell
-    -- 1.1.8 The Hell of Ultimate Torment
+        8. The Hell of Ultimate Torment
-    -- 1.1.9 The Neighboring Hells
+        9. The Neighboring Hells
-  1.2 THE EIGHT COLD HELLS
+    2. THE EIGHT COLD HELLS
-  1.3 THE EPHEMERAL HELLS
+    3. THE EPHEMERAL HELLS
 2. The pretas
-  2.1 PRETAS WHO LIVE COLLECTIVELY
+    1. PRETAS WHO LIVE COLLECTIVELY
-  -- 2.1.1 Pretas suffering from external obscurations
+        1. Pretas suffering from external obscurations
-  -- 2.1.2 Pretas suffering from internal obscurations
+        2. Pretas suffering from internal obscurations
-  -- 2.1.3 Pretas suffering from specific obscurations
+        3. Pretas suffering from specific obscurations
-  2.2 PRETAS WHO MOVE THROUGH SPACE
+    2. PRETAS WHO MOVE THROUGH SPACE
 3. The animals
-  3.1 ANIMALS LIVING IN THE DEPTHS
+    1. ANIMALS LIVING IN THE DEPTHS
-  3.2 ANIMALS THAT LIVE SCATTERED IN DIFFERENT PLACES
+    2. ANIMALS THAT LIVE SCATTERED IN DIFFERENT PLACES
 4. The human realm
-  4.1 THE THREE FUNDAMENTAL TYPES OF SUFFERING
+    1. THE THREE FUNDAMENTAL TYPES OF SUFFERING
-  -- 4.1.1 The suffering of change
+        1. The suffering of change
-  -- 4.1.2 Suffering upon suffering
+        2. Suffering upon suffering
-  -- 4.1.3 The suffering of everything composite
+        3. The suffering of everything composite
-  4.2 THE SUFFERINGS OF BIRTH, SICKNESS, OLD AGE, AND DEATH
+    2. THE SUFFERINGS OF BIRTH, SICKNESS, OLD AGE, AND DEATH
-  -- 4.2.1 The suffering of birth
+        1. The suffering of birth
-  -- 4.2.2 The suffering of old age
+        2. The suffering of old age
-  -- 4.2.3 The suffering of sickness
+        3. The suffering of sickness
-  -- 4.2.4 The suffering of death
+        4. The suffering of death
-  4.3 OTHER HUMAN SUFFERINGS
+    3. OTHER HUMAN SUFFERINGS
-  -- 4.3.1 The fear of meeting hated enemies
+        1. The fear of meeting hated enemies
-  -- 4.3.2 The fear of losing loved ones
+        2. The fear of losing loved ones
-  -- 4.3.3 The suffering of not getting what one wants
+        3. The suffering of not getting what one wants
-  -- 4.3.4 The suffering of encountering what one does not want
+        4. The suffering of encountering what one does not want
   5. The asuras
   6. The gods

+<p align="center">◈</p>
-***<p align="center">Chapter Four<br>Actions: the principle of cause and effect***</p>
+<h3 align="center">Chapter Four<br>Actions: the principle of cause and effect</h3>
+&nbsp;

 I. NEGATIVE ACTIONS TO BE ABANDONED

 1. The ten negative actions to be avoided
-  1.1 TAKING LIFE
+    1. TAKING LIFE
-  1.2 TAKING WHAT IS NOT GIVEN
+    2. TAKING WHAT IS NOT GIVEN
-  1.3 SEXUAL MISCONDUCT
+    3. SEXUAL MISCONDUCT
-  1.4 LYING
+    4. LYING
-  1.5 SOWING DISCORD
+    5. SOWING DISCORD
-  1.6 HARSH SPEECH
+    6. HARSH SPEECH
-  1.7 WORTHLESS CHATTER
+    7. WORTHLESS CHATTER
-  1.8 COVETOUSNESS
+    8. COVETOUSNESS
-  1.9 WISHING HARM ON OTHERS
+    9. WISHING HARM ON OTHERS
-  1.10 WRONG VIEWS
+    10. WRONG VIEWS
 2. The effects of the ten negative actions
-  2.1 THE FULLY RIPENED EFFECT
+    1. THE FULLY RIPENED EFFECT
-  2.2 THE EFFECT SIMILAR TO THE CAUSE
+    2. THE EFFECT SIMILAR TO THE CAUSE
-  --  2.2.1 Actions Similar to the Cause
+      1. Actions Similar to the Cause
-  --  2.2.2 Experiences Similar to the Cause
+      2. Experiences Similar to the Cause
-  2.3 THE CONDITIONING EFFECT
+    1. THE CONDITIONING EFFECT
-  2.4 THE PROLIFERATING EFFECT
+    2. THE PROLIFERATING EFFECT

 II.
 POSITIVE ACTIONS TO BE ADOPTED

 III.
 THE ALL-DETERMINING QUALITY OF ACTIONS

+<p align="center">◈</p>
-  ***<p align="center">Chapter Five<br>The benefits of liberation***</p>
+<h3 align="center">Chapter Five<br>The benefits of liberation</h3>
+&nbsp;

+I. CAUSES LEADING TO LIBERATION

+II.
+THE RESULT: THE THREE LEVELS OF ENLIGHTENMENT

+<p align="center">◈</p>
+<h3 align="center">Chapter Six<br>How to follow a spiritual friend</h3>
+&nbsp;

+I. EXAMINING THE TEACHER

+II.
+FOLLOWING THE TEACHER

+III.
+EMULATING THE TEACHER'S REALIZATION AND ACTIONS

+&nbsp;

+<h2 align="center">PART TWO<br>THE EXTRAORDINARY OR EXTERNAL PRELIMINARIES</h2>
+<p align="center">◈</p>
+<h3 align="center">Chapter One<br>Taking refuge, foundation stone of all paths</h3>
+&nbsp;

+I.
 <p id="buddha-sakyamuni">Buddha Sakyamuni</p>